NethServer/docs/administrator-manual/en/installation.rst

 =================

-It is possible to install |product| on a fresh CentOS minimal installation using the a couple of commands to download the additional software packages.
+It is possible to install |product| on a fresh CentOS minimal installation using a couple of commands to download the additional software packages.
 This installation method is designed for virtual private servers (VPS) where CentOS comes already installed by the VPS provider.